23nd ANNUAL BAYS PRESIDENTS' CUP – SPRING 2024

 Each game must be played to a result.

-The winner of kicks from the penalty mark is awarded one(1) goal which is added to the number of goals at the end of the overtime period to determine the winner.
+The winner of the penalty shoot-out is awarded one(1) goal which is added to the number of goals at the end of the overtime period to determine the winner.

 If, in the referee's sole discretion, there is a lack of sufficient daylight or poor weather or field conditions, the referee may direct the teams to proceed directly to penalty kicks at the conclusion of regular time and omit the overtime periods.